getredash/contrib-helm-chart/README.md

 The command deploys Redash on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section and and default [values.yaml](values.yaml) lists the parameters that can be configured during installation.

+It's possible to use an existing secret for PostgreSQL (instead of a password) or to disable the built in chart and use an external PostgreSQL instead.
+See the documentation below for details.

 > **Tip**: List all releases using `helm list`

 ## Uninstalling the Chart